aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/NPCType.md

 - `scol`: The state of the `scol` which is a trigger SphereCollider NPCControl manages.
 - `pusher`: The state of the `pusher` which is a trigger CapsuleCollider with a height twice the `ccol` and a raidus of twice as narrow.
 This is specifically present to have the player be pushed away if they collide with it.
 Its enablement is updated in LateUpdate while `dummy` is false and entity.`incamera` is true which keeps it enabled as long as we aren't `inevent`, [message](../../SetText/Notable%20states.md#message) is released and we aren't in a `minipause`, it is disabled otherwise.
 LateUpdate also ensures its center is set to (0.0, `colliderheight` + the entity `height`, 0.0).
 - `rigid` mass: The mass of the entity.`rigid`.
 - Far fading?: This is some logic in LateUpdate when `dummy` is false and entity.`incamera` is true where it will slightly fade out NPCControl too far away from the camera and fade them back in when getting close enough again.
 The logic adjusts the alpha of the `sprite` so that it is a lerp from the existing one to either 1.0 (opaque) or 0.3 (30% visible) with a factor of a 1/10 of the game's frametime.
-This fades in the entity or fades it out and what determines this is the entity `compos.z`: if it's 2.5 or above, we are fading in and fading out otherwise.
+This fades in the entity or fades it out and what determines this is the entity `compos.z`: if it's 2.5 or above, we are fading in and fading out otherwise (
+TODO: unsure if it works because EntityControl also seems to manage this).
 The specific logic happens if all of the following are true:
     - `startlife` is above 20.0
     - The entity [animid](../../Enums%20and%20IDs/AnimIDs.md) isn't `None`
     - There is no `model`
     - The `sprite` is present
     - It's not a `hologram`
     - The current `insideid` matches this entity
-TODO: interesting, but unsure if it works because EntityControl also manages this

 |Value|Name|Tag|Behaviors?|Dialogues?|Interaction?|Emotes?|entity.`ccol`|`scol`|`pusher`|entity.`rigid`.mass<sup>1</sup>|Far fading?|
 |----:|----|---|----------|---------|------------|-------|------|------|--------|-----------------------|-----------|